Religion in Kurdistan: Yarsanism

 Yarsanism (also known as Ahl-I-Haqq, Ahl-e-Hagh or Kakai) is also one of the religions that are associated with Kurdistan.

 Although most of the sacred Yarsan texts are in the Gorani and all of the Yarsan holy places are located in Kurdistan, followers of this religion are also found in other regions.
 For example, while there are more than 300,000 Yarsani in Iraqi Kurdistan, there are more than 2 million Yarsani in Iran.
 However, the Yarsani lack political rights in both countries.

 During the war with ISIL, many Yarsani followers were persecuted by the Islamic State, being considered as “heretics” and being driven away from their villages.
-However, Peshmerga offensives have driven the Islamic State out, and the Yarsani people now enjoy relative safety.
+However, Peshmerga offensives have drove out the Islamic State, and the Yarsani people now enjoy relative safety.

 Zoroastrianism

 Zoroastrianism was one of the dominant religions in Kurdistan before the Islamic era.
 Currently, Zoroastrianism is an officially recognized religion in Iraqi Kurdistan and Iran and two Zoroastrian temples have opened in Iraqi Kurdistan after the official recognition of Zoroastrianism in the region in 2015.
 There was a trend of Zoroastrianism in 2015 as well, where many accepted Zoroastrianism after being disillusioned with Islam because of the Islamic State.
-Most Kurds who converted to Zoroastrianism did so because they considered it a native religion much more welcoming than Islam, but many Kurds also did convert to Zoroastrianism out of genuine conviction.
+Most Kurds who converted to Zoroastrianism did so because they considered it a native religion and more welcoming than Islam, but many Kurds also did convert to Zoroastrianism out of genuine conviction.
 Some non-Kurds also converted to Zoroastrianism.
-A Kurdish Islamic cleric from Sulaymaniyah, on the other hand, claimed that Zoroastrianism was not the ancestral religion of Kurds and that it forced on them by "fire-worshipping Persians", whereas Islam freed them, and he called on Kurds to kill Zoroastrian converts if they do not convert back to Islam within three days of their conversion.
+A Kurdish Islamic cleric from Sulaymaniyah, on the other hand, claimed that Zoroastrianism was not the ancestral religion of Kurds and that it was forced on them by "fire-worshipping Persians", whereas Islam freed them.
+He then called on Kurds to kill Zoroastrian converts if they do not convert back to Islam within three days of their conversion.
 On 21 September 2016, the first official Zoroastrian fire temple of Iraqi Kurdistan opened in Sulaymaniyah.

 The Zoroastrian community in Iraqi Kurdistan has claimed that thousands of people have recently converted to Zoroastrianism in the region; however, this has not been confirmed by independent sources.
 In 2020, it was reported that there are 120 Zoroastrians in Iraqi Kurdistan.